ruzzz05/tetris/README.md

-Tetris in Java
+##🎮 Tetris in Java

 Tetris project developed in Java.
 A classic game with a text-based interface and color support.
 This was created as a university project by a Computer Engineering student.
-Therefore, there are folders and names specific to that assignment.
+Therefore, some folders and names are specific to that assignment.

 ---

-##How to Run
+##🛠️ How to Run

 To run the game, use: